Factbox: Republican Obamacare plan would repeal Medicaid expansion, taxes

 TAXES

-The Republican bill would abolish most Obamacare taxes, including taxes on medical devices, health insurance premiums, tanning salons and prescription medications.
-It would also delay a tax on high-cost employer-provided insurance known as "Cadillac" plans until 2025.
+The Republican bill would abolish most Obamacare taxes, including taxes on medical devices, health insurance premiums, indoor tanning salons, prescription medications and high-cost employer-provided insurance known as "Cadillac" plans.

 Those taxes paid for Obamacare.
 Republicans have not said how they would pay for the parts of the law they want to keep.